+Risks impacting TFG Opportunities and

-- Accelerated change in retail trends necessitates that we be flexible in how we engage with our customers.
-Failure to meet this demand could erode customer loyalty. - Adapting the Group's store network to the changing needs of the Group's customers and securing the most appropriate mix of multichannel distribution. - Ability to provide quality customer experiences and growing brand affinity impacting on growth outlool and future brand equity. - Strategic investment in digital transformation is a strategic priority for the Group and a focus in the short to medium term to support our future resilience and success. - We have structured our business with a renewed focus on the customer.
+Accelerated change in retail trends necessitates that we be flexible in how we engage with our customers.
+Failure to meet this demand could erode customer loyalty.
+Adapting the Group's store network to the changing needs of the Group's customers and securing the most appropriate mix of multi- channel distribution.
+Ability to provide quality customer experiences and growing brand affinity impacting on growth outlook and future brand equity.
+Strategic investmer the Group and a for resilience and succe We have structured

+Trend Term

-Trend Trend Term Increasing S - M - L
+Increasing S - M